 In July 2012, the Board adopted a plan to repurchase certain of the Company's Common Units (the "Repurchase Plan").
 Through August 2020, the Company had repurchased approximately 14.4 million Common Units under the Repurchase Plan.
 In August 2020, the Board authorized an increase of the number of Common Units that remained available for the Company to repurchase from 2.0 million to a total of 6.0 million, of which, 4.9 million were available for repurchase in open market transactions and 1.1 million were available for repurchase in privately-negotiated transactions.
-The Company repurchased approximately 3.7 million Common Units in fiscal year 2020, and repurchased 0.5 million total Common Units in October and November 2020 under the Repurchase Plan.
-There is no guarantee of the exact number of units that will be purchased under the program and the Company may discontinue purchases at any time.
-The program does not have a time limit.
+There is no guarantee of the number of units that will be purchased under the Repurchase Plan and the Company may discontinue purchases at any time.
+The Repurchase Plan does not have a time limit.
 The Board may also approve additional purchases of units from time to time in private transactions.
 The Company's repurchase activities take into account SEC safe harbor rules and guidance for issuer repurchases.
-All of the Common Units purchased in the repurchase program will be retired.
+All of the Common Units purchased under the Repurchase Plan will be retired.